rock-solid/wordpress-mobile-pack/readme.txt

 == Changelog ==

 = 2.1.3 =
-* Changed mobile detection library
+* Changed mobile detection library to [Mobile Detect](https://github.com/serbanghita/Mobile-Detect)
 * Fixed detection issue for BlackBerry devices (BB will display the desktop theme)
 * Fixed URL rewriting for non-latin languages for the categories menu, use category slug instead of name
 * Added support for more click-to-call formats (Skype, SMS, WhatsApp)
 * Added patch for swipe events on Chrome 43
 * Added Google Webmaster Tools ID & deactivated status for Premium apps
 * Fixed inactive categories and pages warning for sites that use multilanguage plugins
+* Patch 03/06/2015 - Security bug fix for exporting a single post with a 'Private' status

 = 2.1.2 =
 * Added [rel="canonical" and rel="alternate" elements](https://developers.google.com/webmasters/mobile-sites/mobile-seo/configurations/separate-urls?hl=en) for SEO